 I’m currently reorganizing this section.
 So please use the search box near the top of the screen to find details of the following tests:

 - Allpurinol Genetic Sensitivity Test

-In my gout diagnosis plan, I explain that the gold standard gout test is an analysis of joint fluid.
-I also explain that new non-invasive tests are in development.
+Recently, there have been many developments in non-invasive gout tests.
 It’s therefore interesting to see a comprehensive review of the current state of various imaging techniques.
 A new report, New insights into an old disease: advanced imaging in the diagnosis and management of gout contains a great deal of interesting information.
 However, the content is mainly of interest to practicing rheumatologists.
 There are some facts that are important for gout patients.
 Instead of a full review of this report, I will omit most of the technicalities.
 Instead, I will focus on the parts of the report that are most likely to affect gout patients now, or in the near future.

-The report looks at various imaging techniques that can measure uric acid crystals, and their effects.
-It makes the point that these techniques, though very important for initial gout diagnosis, will also play a part in measuring the effectiveness of gout treatment.
+The report looks at various imaging techniques that can measure uric acid crystals and their effects.
+It makes the point that these techniques, though very important for initial gout diagnosis, will also play a part in measuring the effectiveness of uric acid treatment.

 Gout Test Technologies

 The report considers 5 imaging technologies for different gout tests:

 X-ray Gout Tests